Every professional displayed on Counselling Directory has been independently

 Other areas of counselling I deal with

 If you wish to commit to longer term work, sessions may be invoiced monthly upon discussion of terms.
-A 5% discount is available for advance monthly payments.
+5% discount is available for advance monthly payments.

 Whether life is changing around you, or changes are occurring within, sometimes it can be hard to keep balanced and focused.

-Our roles as women change throughout our lives, but it's not always easy to adjust to the new expectations each stage brings.
+Our roles change throughout our lives, but it's not always easy to adjust to the new expectations each stage brings.
 Whether you need help to cope with the sudden limitations of a new family or sick relative, or with the daunting freedom of retirement or children leaving home, counselling will help you to maintain balance and perspective.
 In a safe and supportive therapeutic relationship you can discover what it is you really want and need, working through whatever it is that holds you back and finding the strength to make choices that are true to you.